GeminiDRSoftware/MAROONXDR/doc/progmanuals/MAROONXDR_ProgManual/intro.rst

 ``devenv``
    Creates the ``mx_dev`` virtual environment at ``venv/``, clones or updates DRAGONS, and installs ``maroonxdr`` and ``maroonx_instruments`` in editable mode.
-Covered in :ref:`maroonx_setup`; you should not need to re-run it unless the environment is wiped or dependencies change.
+Covered in the *Setup and Installation* chapter of the Tutorial; you should not need to re-run it unless the environment is wiped or dependencies change.

 ``devconda``